 I'll pause to let those insane numbers sink in.

-So — where the heck do we spend literally all of our money, plus 30% more cash that we don't even have yet?
-A survey from GoBankingRates revealed that two of the top sources of debt for Americans are credit cards and medical bills.
-While it's true that not all credit card purchases are designer bags or the newest gadgets, the survey found that more than half of the amounts charged on regular credit card bills were spent on these luxuries.
+So — where the heck do we spend all of our money, plus 30% more cash that we don't even have yet?
+Major sources of debt for Americans include student loans, credit cards and medical bills.

-Facing reality and reigning in your shopping habits might be upsetting.
-But the truth is there are so many reasons why having an emergency fund beats the pants off buying a ton of nice things you don’t actually need...and why it's an absolute necessity.
+The truth is, having an emergency fund beats the pants off buying a ton of nice things you don’t actually need — and it's an absolute necessity.

 Here's the rundown: